mongodb-developer/status-page-blazor-server-app/tutorial/tutorial_status_page_part1.md

 }
 ```

-Now on to the final step, the actual content of the status page.
+Now let’s continue on to the final step: the actual content of the status page.
 As mentioned before, a simple table like in `Fetch data` will do for this tutorial.
-To create a table with some stub data in the structure we need later, add the following code just below the `h3` tag in `Status.razor`:
+To create a table with some stub data in the structure we need later, add the following code just below the h3 tag in `Status.razor`:

 ```html
 <table class="table">